 For those of you that prefer the “If you can’t beat ‘em, join ‘em approach”, you might consider the ancient Japanese art of turd polishing courtesy of Myth Busters (for the record, I don’t recommend this approach):

 If you’re thinking about buying a dog you might have to clean up after, remember my neighbor’s sage wisdom: “Little dog, little poops.
 Big dog, big poops.”
-For your own (less violent than the German version) anti-pooping dog sign, check out the Esschert No Pooping Yard Sign shown here for just $10 on Amazon.
-If you have any fun (dog) poop stories, please share them in the comments below.
+For your own (less violent than the German version) anti-pooping dog sign, check out the Esschert No Pooping Yard Sign shown here for just $13 on Amazon via the link below.
+If you have any fun (dog) poop stories, please share them in the comments.